MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

     VerbContext attribute on the RCDC governs if the resource layout is in Wizard mode or Tab mode.
 If it is set to 0 (Create mode), it is also in Wizard mode.
 Otherwise, it is in Tab mode.
-For more information, see Introduction to Configuring and Customizing the FIM Portal in the FIM documentation.
+For more information, see Introduction to Configuring and Customizing the FIM Portal in the MIM documentation.

 3.  **Caption**: This attribute is currently deprecated.
 The user can specify